Best Low Carb Cat Food (2026)

 Identifying Truly Low Carb Options

 Pet food labels can be misleading when it comes to carbohydrate content.
-Since manufacturers aren't required to list carbs, you'll need to calculate them yourself.
-First, convert the guaranteed analysis from an 'as-fed' to 'dry matter' basis by accounting for moisture content.
-Then subtract the percentages of crude protein, crude fat, crude fiber, and ash (estimate 6% if not listed) from 100%.
-The remainder approximates carbohydrate content.
-Premium wet foods often contain 0-5% carbs dry matter, while even 'grain-free' dry foods may exceed 30% due to starchy binders like peas and potatoes.
+Since manufacturers are not required to list carbs, Bowlly estimates them from guaranteed analysis values.
+A simple as-fed example is 100 - (protein + fat + fiber + moisture + ash), then the result can be converted to dry matter basis for fair wet-versus-dry comparison.
+Premium wet foods often contain 0-5% carbs dry matter, while even grain-free dry foods may exceed 30% due to starchy binders like peas and potatoes.
+Always verify the full ingredient list before treating a food as truly low carb.